carsdotcom/powertrain/README.md

 The above command will remove all images tagged with a specified name and version number.
-If no arguments are provided, this will attempt to remove any images with the name and version specified in your project's `Makefile`, or if not specified, the default name and version `powertrain:latest`.
+If no arguments are provided, this will attempt to remove any images with the name and version specified in your project's `powertrain.mk`, or if not specified, the default name and version `powertrain:latest`.

 The defaults can be overridden by supplying the `NAME` and `VERSION` variables